naikshubham/Object-Oriented-Python/README.md

 - "self" is assigned the current object by the interpreter when a method is invoked, and that the interpreter expects each method's first argument to take this into account.

+- Overriding is altering or replacing a method of the superclass with a new method(with the same name) in the subclass.
+No special syntax is needed to do this; the subclass's newly created method is automatically called instead of the superclass's method.